Good Humor Ice Cream Trucks

-In 1920, Harry Burt, who was a candymaker in Youngstown, Ohio had just invented the Jolly Boy Sucker, a lollypop on a stick.
+In 1920, Harry Burt, who was a candy maker in Youngstown, Ohio had just invented the Jolly Boy Sucker, a lollipop on a stick.
 Later on, he developed a chocolate coating for ice cream, but it was too messy to eat.
-Mr. Burt's son gave him the idea to freeze the concoction on a flat wooden stick, and the Good Humor ice cream bar was born!
+Mr. Burt’s son gave him the idea to freeze the concoction on a flat wooden stick, and the Good Humor ice cream bar was born!

 Mr. Burt expected all of his drivers of the Good Humor Ice Cream Trucks to exemplify “good humor,” and he believed that he could put his customers in a “good humor” by pleasing their taste buds.

 This fleet of trucks was well equipped to sell ice cream and made to last.
 Made by Ford, the trucks had freezers installed that were double insulated and cooled to -20 degrees by a compressor (located on the passenger side of the truck) that had been plugged into an electrical outlet the night before and kept below zero all day as the truck made its way through the town.